The Top Ten Benefits Of Being A Digital Nomad In Asia

 Insurance starts from AU $1250 pp on a 12-month plan with World Nomads which is fine for most people, & you can upgrade to Explorer Plan for AU $1500 pp (more allowances).

-Until the DNV is enacted, stay as a tourist & extend up to 6-mths on the LSVVE.
+An alternative is to stay as a tourist & extend up to 6-mths on the LSVVE.
 Some people do this for a year & it costs P2060/mth.
-(AU $56) with the add-ons, plus an express fee P1500 (AU $41) each time, & an ACR-I card P2965 (AU $80) after 6-mths.
+(AU $56) with add-ons, plus an express fee P1500 (AU $41) each BI visit, & an ACR-I card P2965 (AU $80) after 6-mths.

 AU nomads are encouraged to keep their permanent domicile & live in both countries (6-mths & 6-mths) to retain their tax residency under the ATO domicile & 183-day rules.

-The ATO discourages long-stays abroad, & itโs up to their discretion whether youโre taxed as a resident (Starts 13-22% approx.), or foreigner (Starts 32% approx.).
+The ATO discourages long-stays abroad, & it’s up to their discretion whether you’re taxed as a resident (Starts 13-22% approx.), or foreigner (Starts 32% approx.).

-If they claim youโve abandoned your home in AU, by renting or selling it, or you’ve set-up a place overseas, or you’ve been abroad for 2-3 years, then youโre taxed as a foreigner.
+If they claim you’ve abandoned your home in AU, by renting or selling it, or you’ve set-up a place overseas, or you’ve been abroad for 2-3 years, then you’re taxed as a foreigner.

 7. Friendly & Respectful People